Euclid: Early Release Observations -- The star cluster systems of the Local Group dwarf galaxies IC 10 and NGC 6822

-The oldest clusters in the dwarfs reach masses well above $10^5\,M_{\odot}$, with one exceptional GC in NGC\,6822 (SC7, ESCC-NGC6822-08) above even $10^6\,M_{\odot}$.
-With a derived mass of $1.3 \times 10^6\,M_{\odot}$, this cluster is roughly twice as massive as any of the other old clusters in NGC\,6822 and it is only slightly less massive than $\omega$ Centauri ($2.5 \times 10^6\,M_{\odot}$, \citealt{vdVen2006}), the most massive GC in the MW.
-However, we note that its absolute magnitude ($M_V = -9.3$) is roughly one magnitude fainter than some estimates of $\omega$ Centauri ($M_V = -10.5$; \citealt{Baumgardt2020}).
-Interestingly, like $\omega$ Centauri, SC7 is also highly elliptical (see Fig.\,\ref{fig:example_clusts}), as originally pointed out by \citet{Huxor2013}.
-Our derived metallicity of $Z/Z_{\odot}=0.022 \pm 0.001$ is considerably lower than the one found by \citealt{Larsen2022} (see Table~\ref{Table:Comparing_6822_mets}), but in agreement with the metallicity from fitting a deep HST CMD \citep{McGill2025}; \citet{Larsen2022} also find that the cluster has an $\alpha$-abundance close to solar values.
-The existence of this high ellipticity old massive star cluster in the outskirts of NGC\,6822 is particularly intriguing, and it will be examined in further detail in a future paper.
-While theories for the origin of $\omega$ Centauri often focus on it being the stripped core of a disrupted dwarf galaxy \citep[e.g.,][]{2003MNRAS346L11B}, a similar accretion scenario for SC7 may appear less obvious, as NGC\,6822 shows no signs of recent tidal disturbance in its outskirts \citep{Zhang2021}.
+The oldest clusters in the dwarfs reach masses well above $10^5\,M_{\odot}$, with one exceptional GC in NGC\,6822 (SC7=ESCC-NGC6822-08) above even $10^6\,M_{\odot}$.
+With a derived initial mass formed of $1.3 \times 10^6\,M_{\odot}$, this cluster is roughly twice as massive as any of the other old clusters in NGC\,6822.
+Converting this mass to an estimate of the present-day mass (including both living stars and remnants) using FSPS models \citep{Conroy2009x, Conroy2010x}, we obtain a current mass of $7.7 \times 10^5\,M_{\odot}$.
+This high mass is further supported by the cluster velocity dispersion reported by \citet{Larsen2022}.
+Using their measurement of 9.9 kms$^{-1}$, we estimate the dynamical mass to be $4.6 \times 10^5\,M_{\odot}$ which is comparable, albeit slightly lower, to our estimated current mass.
+Our derived metallicity of $Z/Z_{\odot}=0.022 \pm 0.001$ is considerably lower than the one found by \citealt{Larsen2022} (see Table~\ref{Table:Comparing_6822_mets}), but in agreement with the metallicity from fitting a deep HST CMD (McGill et al., in prep).
+Aside from its high mass, other peculiarities of SC7 include an $\alpha$-abundance close to the solar value \citep{Larsen2022} and a high ellipticity (see Fig.\,\ref{fig:example_clusts}, and \citealt{Huxor2013}).
+The existence of this high ellipticity old massive star cluster in the outskirts of NGC\,6822 is particularly intriguing, and it is tempting to speculate that it has been accreted.
+Indeed, SC7's high mass and ellipticity are reminiscent of $\omega$ Centauri, the most massive GC in the MW ($2.5 \times 10^6\,M_{\odot}$; \citealt{vdVen2006}), which is suspected of being the stripped core of a disrupted dwarf galaxy \citep[e.g.][]{2003MNRAS346L11B}.
+A similar origin for SC7 may appear less compelling, as NGC\,6822 shows no signs of recent tidal disturbance in its outskirts \citep{Zhang2021}.